-If you want solitude… avoid this walk!
+If you want solitude… avoid the Barrenjoey Lighthouse Walk!
 Or at least, try and avoid weekends.
-I’m here on a Friday evening, and while it wasn’t crowded, there were still a few people around.
+I’m here on a Friday evening, and while it wasn’t crowded, there were still quite a few people around.
 Which is not surprising, as there’s not many other walks so close to Sydney that offer such great view for relatively little effort!
-The walk starts at the very end of the Palm Beach car park, with a walk along Station Beach (the more sheltered Pittwater side of the peninsula).
+The Barrenjoey Lighthouse Walk starts at the very end of the Palm Beach car park, with a stroll along Station Beach (the more sheltered Pittwater side of the peninsula).

-Near the end of the beach, signage shows the start of the path up to the top of the headland and the lighthouse.
+Near the end of the beach, signage shows the start of the Barrenjoey Lighthouse Walk up to the top of the headland and the lighthouse.
 Near the bottom of the track are two options: Smugglers Track, a steeper but shorter foot-track, and the Access Trail.

 I head up the Smugglers Track, which got its name from customs officers who built the steep track in the 19th century to look for any smugglers that were bringing contraband into Broken Bay.
 It doesn’t take long before the first views looking back to the south, over the Barrenjoey Peninsula.
 (Originally spelt “Barrenjuee” by Governor Phillip in 1788, the word comes from the Aboriginal name for a small wallaby.)

 Towards the top of the track, there’s also a view to the west over Pittwater and West Head on the opposite side.